 Context

-The emergence of major health issues and their socio-economic consequences, coupled with the free movement of patients and health professionals within the EU mean that public health has attained an ever-more prominent position on the EU agenda.
+The emergence of major health issues and their socio-economic consequences, coupled with the free movement of patients and health professionals within the EU, mean that public health has attained an ever-more prominent position on the EU agenda.
 The setting up of specialised agencies such as the European Medicines Agency (EMA) and the European Centre for Disease Prevention and Control (ECDC) underlined the EU’s growing role in health policy.
-Agencies like the European Chemicals Agency and the European Food Safety Authority further contribute to strengthening European health policies.
+Other agencies such as the European Chemicals Agency and the European Food Safety Authority further contribute to strengthening European health policies.
 The Health Emergency Preparedness and Response Authority’s (HERA) mission is to enhance the EU’s capacity to prevent, detect and respond to health emergencies.

-The EU4Health programme was adopted as a response to the COVID-19 pandemic and to improve crisis preparedness in the EU.
-The COVID-19 crisis generally intensified efforts, emphasising collective resilience and cross-border health security, driving the EU towards a robust European Health Union.
+The EU4Health programme (2021-2027) was adopted as a response to the COVID-19 pandemic and to improve crisis preparedness in the EU.
+The COVID-19 crisis intensified efforts, emphasising the importance of collective resilience and cross-border health security, driving the EU towards a robust European Health Union.
 In March 2025, the Commission proposed the Critical Medicines Act to improve the availability, supply and production of critical medicines within the EU.

 The general objectives of the European Health Union for 2021-2027 focus on immediate and enduring health concerns.
-These include addressing the COVID-19 crisis, fortifying defences against cross-border health risks, implementing initiatives like Europe’s Beating Cancer Plan, the pharmaceutical strategy for Europe and advancing digital health.
+These include addressing the COVID-19 crisis, fortifying defences against cross-border health risks, implementing initiatives such as Europe’s Beating Cancer Plan and the pharmaceutical strategy for Europe, and advancing digital health.
 The EU will also persist in collaborating globally to overcome health challenges, including developing vaccines and tackling antimicrobial-resistant infections.

 Achievements and current developments